Introduction for Entry in 2021

 An electronic copy of the Admissions Guidelines for entry in 2021 can be found here:

-A copy of the admissions talk and presentation will be made available here by 30th April 2020.
+A copy of the admissions talk and presentation can be found on the Open Days section of this website.

 On-line Registration Form for Entry in 2021 for Year 7